Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: MAPS characteristic simulation

 \begin{itemize} \item The total charge collected in the corner-incidence scenario is approximately one-quarter of that in the center-incidence scenario.
-This discrepancy is due to charge-sharing effects when a particle strikes near the corner, with the originally deposited charge being nearly equally distributed among the four adjacent pixels. \item Both the total collected charge and the collection speed (defined as the time difference between reaching 10\% and 90\% of the maximum collected charge) follow the order: ``N blanket''\textgreater``HR epi''\textgreater``HR substrate''\textgreater``LR epi''.
-This result can serve as a practical criterion for evaluating the charge collection efficiency of different fabrication processes. \item The ``LR epi'' process exhibits a significantly lower collected charge, primarily due to its thinner epitaxial layer and lower resistivity (cf. Table~\ref{tab1}). \item Assuming a pixel threshold of \SI{150}{e^-}, the time-of-arrival for center- and corner-incidences in the ``N blanket'' process is determined to be \SI{40}{ps} and \SI{8.8}{ns}, respectively.
-These results indicate that an intrinsic time resolution below \SI{10}{ns} is achievable. \end{itemize}
+This discrepancy is due to charge-sharing effects when a particle strikes near the corner, with the originally deposited charge being nearly equally distributed among the four adjacent pixels. \item For the ``N blanket'' and ``HR epi'' processes, the collected charge exceeds the expectation based on a \SI{20}{\micro\meter} epitaxial layer alone (cf. Table~\ref{tab1})---\SI{1200}{e^-} and \SI{300}{e^-} in the center and corner scenarios, respectively.
+This result suggests a non-negligible contribution from the substrate to the overall collected charge. \item Both the total collected charge and the collection speed (defined as the time difference between reaching 10\% and 90\% of the maximum collected charge) follow the order: ``N blanket''\textgreater``HR epi''\textgreater``HR substrate''\textgreater``LR epi''.
+This result can serve as a practical criterion for evaluating the charge collection efficiency of different fabrication processes. \item The ``LR epi'' process exhibits a significantly lower collected charge, primarily due to its thinner epitaxial layer and lower resistivity (cf. Table~\ref{tab1}). \item Assuming a pixel threshold of \SI{150}{e^-}, the time-of-arrival for center- and corner-incidences in the ``N blanket'' process is determined to be \SI{40}{ps} and \SI{11}{ns}, respectively.
+These results indicate that an intrinsic time resolution of \SI{10}{ns} is achievable. \end{itemize}

 Additionally, the results of three geometrical variants in Fig.~\ref{geometry} are compared.
 The ``HR epi'' process, as a representative, is used in this simulation as consistent trends have been observed across different processes.
-The most notable result is the larger sensor capacitance value in the two strip-like pixel designs.
+The most notable result is the larger sensor capacitance value in the two strip-like pixel designs (cf. Fig.~\ref{capacitance}).
 At $V_{sub}=\SI{-6}{V}$, the sensor capacitance is \SI{2.7}{fF} for the small pixel, compared to \SI{39}{fF} for the active-connect pixel and \SI{26}{fF} for the metal-connect pixel.
 This increase in capacitance is expected to reduce the signal amplitude.
 However, the strip-like pixels demonstrate faster charge collection and higher amount of total charge, particularly at the pixel corners.
-A comprehensive evaluation of these variants will only be feasible after considering the Monte Carlo results discussed below.
+A comprehensive evaluation of these variants will only be feasible after considering the Monte Carlo results discussed in the following.